gamunax/newsApp/README.md

 News application using newsAPI

+locallhost: it work well.
+gh-pages: Requests from the browser are not allowed on the Developer plan, except from localhost.

 --

 ## Considerations

-This project utilizes eslint, git-cz, and husky to ensure proper formatting and pre-commit practices
+- This project utilizes eslint, git-cz, and husky to ensure proper formatting and pre-commit practices.

 ## Pre-requeriments 📋